-For the purposes of assessing impairment, the recoverable amount of an asset, which is the higher of its fair value less costs of disposal and its value in use, is estimated.
+For the purposes of assessing impairment, the recoverable amount of an asset, which is the higher of its fair value less costs to sell and its value in use, is estimated.
 If it is not possible to estimate the recoverable amount of an individual asset, the asset is included in the cash-generating unit to which it belongs and the recoverable amount of the cash generating unit is estimated.
 As a result, some assets are tested individually for impairment and some are tested at the cash-generating unit level.
 A cash-generating unit is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or group of assets.

-Intangible assets not yet available for use and cash-generating units to which goodwill has been allocated are tested for impairment at least annually.
+Cash-generating units to which goodwill has been allocated are tested for impairment at least annually.
 All other individual assets or cash-generating units are tested for impairment whenever events or changes in circumstances indicate that the asset is impaired such as decreases in mineral prices, an increase in operating costs, or a decrease in mineable reserves.
 The Corporation also considers net book value of the asset, the ongoing costs required to maintain and operate the asset, and the use, value and condition of the asset.